sparlane/flip-linux/README.md

 ## How It Works

-1. **Startup** — Opens each TAP device specified on the command line and registers it as a FLIP network interface.
+1. **Startup** — Opens each TAP device specified on the command line, registers it as a FLIP network interface, and starts the Unix socket server at `/tmp/flip.sock`.
-2. **Event loop** — Uses `poll()` to wait for incoming packets on any TAP interface or a periodic 30-second timer.
+2. **Event loop** — Uses `poll()` to wait for incoming packets on any TAP interface, messages from local Unix clients, or a periodic 30-second timer.
 3. **Packet reception** — Incoming Ethernet frames are filtered by the FLIP Ethertype (`0x8146`).
-Valid FLIP packets are passed to the router after stripping the Ethernet and fragment control headers.
+The fragment control header is stripped; fragmented messages are reassembled before being passed to the router.
 4. **Routing** — The router learns source routes from incoming packets and makes forwarding decisions based on the FLIP message type:
-   - **LOCATE** — If the destination is local, responds with HEREIS; otherwise forwards.
+   - **LOCATE** — If the destination is local, responds with HEREIS; otherwise broadcasts to all other networks.
-   - **HEREIS** — Updates the routing table.
+   - **HEREIS** — Updates the routing table; forwards to destination if known.
-   - **UNIDATA** — Delivers locally or forwards to the next hop.
+   - **UNIDATA** — Delivers locally (including RPC replies to Unix clients) or forwards to the next hop.
+   - **MULTIDATA** — Handles RPC LOCATE requests for locally registered ports; broadcasts to all other networks.
    - **NOTHERE** — Removes the route for the unreachable destination.
+5. **Local clients** — Programs connect via the Unix socket, are assigned a random FLIP address, and can send RPC requests to Amoeba services.
+The daemon resolves ports via FLIP RPC LOCATE/HEREIS and routes replies back.
-5. **Route aging** — Every 30 seconds, routing entries are aged and stale routes are pruned.
+6. **Route aging** — Every 30 seconds, `increment_age()` is called for routing table maintenance (full aging logic is not yet implemented).

 ## Status